 After going over those first two rules, one thing we need to discuss as the third is to be flexible.
 Sure, a player may have made an early alliance, but that alliance doesn’t have to last the whole game.
 A key strategic point is one I put in big, bold, red, highlighted letters:

 You cannot simply tie yourself to one alliance and hope that it survives!

 Time after time after time, we’ve seen this happen.
 Cook Islands, China, Micronesia, Pearl Islands, and so on.
 You need to have a backup alliance or side alliance (or more than one).
-Everybody needs to recognize this problem and stop it!
-Yes, sometimes staying with a single alliance is the right thing to do if you can make it work.
+Everybody needs to recognize this necessity!
+Yes, sometimes staying with a single alliance is the right thing to do if you can make it work and especially if you’re the one in control.
 But you can’t just latch on and pray – though sometimes that is the way to make sure you get second or third place if you’re brought along by the eventual winner.